 Working in mines, tunnels, deep pits or on loose or wet surfaces could produce danger of falling rock or hazardous flying objects.
-Additional protection for the operator's cab could be required in the form of a FOG / Falling Object Guard or windows guards.
+Additional protection for the operator's cab could be required in the form of a FOPS/ Falling Object Protective Structure or windows guards.

 Any reinforcement system that is installed on the machine must pass safety and certification standards and carry appropriate labeling and rating information.
-For example, the most often added type of reinforcement system, FOG, must meet or exceed International Standard ISO10262, Laboratory Tests and Performance Requirements Earth-Moving Machinery.
+For example, the most often added type of reinforcement system, FOPS, must meet or exceed Society of Automotive Engineers standard SAE J1356, "Performance Criteria for Falling Object Guards for Excavators."